dondi3go/nunc/README.md

 Download nunc on your local machine.
 Edit admin.php file to change login and password.
-Upload all the files on your server
+Upload all the files on your server.
-Rename _.htaccess into .htaccess
+Rename _.htaccess into .htaccess.
-That's all
+That's all.

 You can now adapt nunc to your needs.